Kino-Man1/FFF-Class-Unlucky-Antagonist/README.md

 year 366 A.R. - Marians set ablaze the city of Suarez, starting the Second Marian War.

-Year 377 A.R. - The Second Siege of Maria concludes with the failure of the Evernightmare besiegers, largely attributed to the Great Swamp's attrition.
-This defeat results in a second bankruptcy.
-Seizing the opportunity, Maria's podestà proposes covering the empire's debts in exchange for establishing fair and independent tribunals, aiming to handle disputes and prevent the persecution and conflicts that ignited the war.
+Year 377 A.R. - The Second Siege of Maria concludes with the Evernightmare besiegers' failure, largely attributed to the attrition caused by the Great Swamp.
+This defeat leads to a second bankruptcy.
+Capitalizing on the situation, Maria's podestà proposes covering the empire's debts in exchange for establishing fair and independent tribunals.
+The goal is to handle disputes, preventing the persecution and conflicts that initially fueled the war.

 Year 396 A.R. - A new mutiny erupts within the Constellation fleet.